-Find out how to take a break from technology as a lawyer from Roberta Tepper, Esq. with this installment of Webinars for Busy Lawyers — in 35 minutes.
+Find out how to take a break from technology as a lawyer from Roberta Tepper, Esq. in this 35-minute installment of Webinars for Busy Lawyers.

 A post on LCL MA’s Well-Being Blog redirects here to our Mass LOMAP Blog.
 Click here to return to LCLMA.

 We are all spending a majority of our waking hours on our screens, whether that means a laptop, tablet or phone.
 While technology is certainly an important aid to our practices and our personal lives, we’re discovering that too much of a good thing isn’t all that good.

 A digital detox might not seem urgent or even possible to you as a lawyer.
 Join us to find out about the down-side of reliance on technology, learn how mood-boosting a break can be, and get suggestions for sensibly achieving balance by digitally detoxing.

 Roberta Tepper, Lawyer Assistance Programs Director for the State Bar of Arizona, has been with the State Bar since 2004.
 She administers Practice 2.0, the State Bar of Arizona’s practice management advice program and serves as a practice management advisor, focusing on assisting lawyers to achieve success, from starting a new practice to winding down and all the steps in between.
 She also staffs and administers the Bar’s Member Assistance Program; and she and her team provide administrative support for the Bar’s 30 Sections and Young Lawyer Division and administer the Online Community.
 Roberta served as Bar Counsel and then Senior Bar Counsel in the Lawyer Regulation Office from 2004 until she assumed her current position in 2013.